Spectral asymptotics of semiclassical unitary operators: Introduction

-\begin{theorem}[Correspondence principle for the joint spectrum of unitary operators] Under generic conditions, the semiclassical limit of the convex hull of the joint spectrum of a collection of pairwise commuting unitary operators converges to the convex hull of the image of the map $F \colon M \to \mathbb{T}^d$ whose components are the $\mathbb{S}^1$\--valued principal symbols of the operators. \end{theorem}
+The goal of this paper is to precisely address the deficiency in the literature by studying an important property of the semiclassical asymptotics of unitary operators: the relation between the joint spectrum of the operators and the joint image of the principal symbols of the operators.

-The joint spectrum above is often called the ``quantum spectrum", while the image of the principal symbols is often called the ``classical spectrum".
-The generic conditions we give are quite weak, nonetheless we are unable to remove them without additional axioms and it is conceivable that the theorem does not hold without these conditions, however, it should hold without introducing too many new axioms and at the end of the paper we formulate a conjecture in this direction.
-We believe that proving the conjecture poses a more complicated challenge, and overcoming the technical assumptions probably requires additional new ideas and/or techniques; this is why we do not try to do so in this paper, which is already heavy.

-We show that the general axioms of semiclassical quantization in this paper (Section~\ref{sect:semiclass}) apply to both pseudodifferential operators and Berezin\--Toeplitz operators, which provides with potential applications.
-To illustrate this, we explicitly compute the example of semiclassical Berezin-Toeplitz quantization of symplectic but non Hamiltonian actions and then give an example in this setting for which our conjecture is satisfied.

-The proof of our main result has two interconnected parts; the first part is geometric, and the second part is analytic, and we encounter two main difficulties which spread on both parts.
-In the first part of the paper we construct the suitable notion of convex hull.
-The second part of the paper is the analysis of the limit of the quantum joint spectrum.
-Next we explain the difficulties we encounter.

-The first difficulty is that in order to use the result in \cite{PelPolVu} for self\--adjoint operators, which seems to be a fairly natural plan of attack, we want to transform our unitary operators into self-adjoint operators.
-There is a standard tool to do so, called the Cayley transform, but it can only be applied to unitary operators not containing $-1$ in their spectrum.
-Hence, this gives a first restriction on our operators; of course one could argue that this difficulty could be overcome by using a direct route instead of the result on self-adjoint operators, however it is not clear that it would be more efficient.
-Instead it might be more useful to expand our set of axioms to work with approximations of our operators in order to reach the general case in the future; this part is still unclear.